aharonium/opensiddur.org/posts/HTML/compilations/liturgical/siddurim/kol-bo/the-authorised-daily-prayer-book-of-the-united-hebrew-congregations-of-the-british-commonwealth-of-nations-2nd-revised-edition-1962.html.md

 The copyright of the book is vested in the Jewish Association for the Diffusion of Religious Knowledge.

 [Rabbi Simeon Singer]
-London, Tammuz , 5650 — July, 1890.
+London, Tammuz , 5650 — July, 1890. </blockquote>

 <hr />

-PREFACE TO THE NEW EDITION
+<blockquote>PREFACE TO THE NEW EDITION

 This Prayer Book remains after 70 years, an abiding memorial to the honoured name of Simeon Singer.